Suicide Prevention Resources

 The Jed Foundation empowers teens and young adults with the skills and support to grow into healthy, thriving adults.

-The Trevor Project is a national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
+A national organization, the Trevor Project offers crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.